Going to AWS re:Invent 2024?

 }

-As in the previous step, we have created a python file index.py.
-Now, we need to create a ZIP file because aws_lambda_function needs the code to be stored in a ZIP file in order to upload to AWS.
+As in the previous step, we created a Python file index.py.
+Now, we need to create a ZIP file because aws_lambda_function needs the code to be stored in a ZIP file before uploading it to AWS.

-This ZIP file we are going to upload and submit to AWS Lambda function:
+This ZIP file we are going to upload and submit this to the AWS Lambda function:

 data "archive_file" "zip_the_python_code" {